 Howard T. Memorial Park and Marina– Located in the heart of downtown and part of the Norwich Heritage Walk, Howard T. Memorial Park also hosts the beautiful American Wharf Marina and boat launch, as well as a variety of events held in the gazebo in the warmer months.
 Come walk along the dock and enjoy the amazing views, feed the ducks, or bring your family during the warm weather months to enjoy the spectacular scenery. norwichct.org/Howard-T-Brown-Memorial-Park

 Dodd Stadium– Home of the CT Tigers- Senator Thomas J. Dodd Memorial Stadium is a stadium in Norwich, Connecticut.
 It is primarily used for baseball, and, in 2010, became the home of the Connecticut Tigers of the New York–Penn League.
 It is named for Eastern Connecticut native Thomas Dodd who was a United States Senator and Representative from Connecticut, and the father of U.S. Senator Christopher Dodd.
-Be sure to check their website as they host dozens of family friendly events through the year. milb.com/cttigers
+A special event is to be held here in the coming months, a festival, there will be several different bands playing over the course of a few days. milb.com/cttigers

 Leffingwell House Museum– The Leffingwell House Museum (Circa 1675) is one of the finest restored examples of New England Colonial architecture which shows the architectural development common to CT.
 Starting as a two room home that evolved into a pre-Revolutionary Tavern.
 By 1776 it was the elegant home of a Norwich Patriot. leffingwellhousemuseum.org